-- the above-average industry growth of product and market areas that we have targeted, - our plan to introduce additional new products within our existing product families as well as in new product categories and families, - our belief that we will continue to incur significant legal expenses that vary with the level of activity in each of our legal proceedings, - · the impact of our outstanding litigation and changing market conditions on the revenue we derive from our CCFL product line, - the effect of auction-rate securities on our liquidity and capital resources, - the application of our products in the computer, consumer electronics, and communications markets continuing to account for a majority of our revenue. - estimates of our future liquidity requirements, - · the cyclical nature of the semiconductor industry, - · protection of our proprietary technology, - near term business outlook for 2010, - · the factors that we believe will impact our ability to achieve revenue growth, - the percentage of our total revenue from various market segments, and - the factors that differentiate us from our competitors.
+- the above-average industry growth of product and market areas that we have targeted, - our plan to introduce additional new products within our existing product families as well as in new product categories and families, - our belief that we will continue to incur significant legal expenses that vary with the level of activity in each of our legal proceedings, - the impact of our outstanding litigation and changing market conditions on the revenue we derive from our CCFL product line, - the effect of auction-rate securities on our liquidity and capital resources, - the application of our products in the computer, consumer electronics, and communications markets continuing to account for a majority of our revenue, - estimates of our future liquidity requirements, - the cyclical nature of the semiconductor industry, - protection of our proprietary technology, - near term business outlook for 2011, - the factors that we believe will impact our ability to achieve revenue growth, - the outcome of the IRS audit of our tax return for the tax years ended December 31, 2006 and 2007, - the percentage of our total revenue from various market segments, and - the factors that differentiate us from our competitors.

 You can identify forward-looking statements by terms such as "would," "could," "may," "will," "should," "expect," "intend," "plan," "anticipate," "believe," "estimate," "predict," "potential," "targets," "seek," or "continue," the negative of these terms or other variations of such terms.
 These statements are only predictions based upon assumptions that we believe to be reasonable at the time made, and are subject to risks and uncertainties.
 Therefore, actual events or results may differ materially and adversely from those expressed in any forward-looking statement.
 In evaluating these statements, you should specifically consider the risks described below in the section entitled "Risk Factors."
 These factors may cause our actual results to differ materially from any forward-looking statements.
-Except as required by law, we undertake no obligation to publicly update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.
-The following discussion and analysis should be read in connection with the information presented in our unaudited condensed consolidated financial statements and related notes for the six month period ended June 30, 2010 included in this report and our audited consolidated financial statements and related notes for the year ended December 31, 2009 included in our Annual Report on Form 10-K filed on February 16, 2010 with the Securities and Exchange Commission.
+Except as required by law, we undertake no obligation to publicly update or revise any forwardlooking statements, whether as a result of new information, future events or otherwise.
+The following discussion and analysis should be read in connection with the information presented in our unaudited condensed consolidated financial statements and related notes for the quarter ended March 31, 2011 included in this report and our audited consolidated financial statements and related notes for the year ended December 31, 2010 included in our Annual Report on Form 10-K filed on March 4, 2011 with the Securities and Exchange Commission.